Season of Light

 The show also recounts the historical religious and cultural rituals practiced during the time of winter solstice — not only Christian and Jewish, but also Celtic, Nordic, Roman, Irish, Mexican and Hopi.
 It also takes a look at some of our more light-hearted seasonal traditions: from gift-giving and kissing under the mistletoe, to songs about lords a-leaping and ladies dancing, and the custom of decking the halls with greenery and candles.
 St. Nicholas, Sinterklaas, Kris Kringle, Father Christmas, and Santa Claus all drop by as well.

-Run time: 1 hour (30 minute film followed by a 30 minute related science talk + plenty of time to ask questions)
+Run time: 1 hour (30 minute film with a 30 minute related science talk + plenty of time to ask questions)

 Age recommendation: 7+ (If you're 7 to 99 years of age you'll enjoy this show!)

 This is one of our regular shows.
 Regular ticket prices apply.
 Groupons can be used too!